-Littlehampton Tunnels | Short Walk with Three Tunnels to Explore!
+Littlehampton Tunnel | Short Walk with a Tunnel to Explore

 Review by Claire Davill

-To reach the tunnels we recommend parking at the end of Childs Road in Littlehampton, just down past the brickworks.
+To reach the tunnel we recommend parking at the end of Childs Road in Littlehampton, just down past the brickworks.
 Here you will find an amazing 75 metre long pedestrian tunnel that takes you underneath the South Eastern Freeway.
 The entire tunnel has been painted by street artist Wendy Dixon-Whiley, in a scrawling black and white pattern that creates an amazing effect as you walk along the corrugated iron lining.
 This tunnel is well lit, stroller friendly and will have you posing for photos along the whole length!

 When you reach the opposite end of the tunnel, turn right.
 Follow the bike and pedestrian path down the slope.